Understanding epilepsy

 tVNS may be worth considering if you have drug-resistant epilepsy, particularly partial-onset seizures, and you are looking for a non-surgical option that can complement your current treatment.
 It is also an option if you have considered implanted VNS but prefer to try a non-invasive approach first.

 Not everyone is suitable for tVNS.
-There are contraindications that your clinician will check for, including implanted cardiac devices such as pacemakers or defibrillators, and certain other medical conditions.
+There are some contraindications that your clinician will check for, including implanted cardiac devices such as pacemakers or defibrillators, and certain other medical conditions.
 A thorough clinical assessment is always the first step.

-It is also honest to say that response to tVNS varies.
+The response to tVNS varies.
 Some people experience a significant reduction in seizure frequency, while others see more modest improvements or may not respond.
 A lot depends on individual factors that we do not yet fully understand.
 What the evidence does tell us is that for those who do respond, tVNS can make a meaningful difference to daily life.

 Next steps